nancy-nayak/rethinking-bnn/README.md

 # Rethinking-bnn
-Repository for NIPS Reproducibility Challenge 2019 for the paper titled "Latent Weights Do Not Exist: Rethinking Binarized Neural Network Optimization"
+Repository for NIPS Reproducibility Challenge 2019 for the paper titled "Latent Weights Do Not Exist: Rethinking Binarized Neural Network Optimization" and the report is named "A comprehensive study on binary optimizer and its applicability", can be found [here](https://openreview.net/pdf?id=y53aaSM5o).

 Thanks to [CodeOcean](https://codeocean.com/) and [Google colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) for compute support.